-The Quincy College Phlebotomy Certificate Program is designed to train students to perform both routine and challenging venipunctures and capillary skin punctures on adults.
+The Quincy College Phlebotomy 2-semester (10 months) certificate program is designed to train students to perform both routine and challenging venipunctures and capillary skin punctures on adults.
 Students will study medical terminology, human anatomy, and interpersonal communication skills in addition to the collection, processing, and distribution of lab specimens.
 Safety standards, legal and ethical behaviors, and quality control related to patient/client care will be emphasized.
 Students who complete this certificate program will be well prepared for an entry level position in health care, while building a strong foundation for further academic study.
 The curriculum includes multiple courses that can be transferred to other certificate programs in the Health Sciences or applied toward an Associate Degree in Clinical Laboratory Science, for example.

 Note: Quincy College’s Phlebotomy program can only accept applicants who can meet onsite program requirements.
 Clinical space is limited, therefore immediate clinical placement is not guaranteed; a student’s clinical experience may take up to one year to complete.